Skip to main content

 "Providers and deployers of high-risk AI systems must maintain technical documentation and a risk management system with documented risk analysis, evaluation, and control measures."

-Every field a regulator-ready AI risk register requires
+Recommended fields for a defensible AI risk register

-TRAIGA captures all twelve fields required by TRAIGA, the EU AI Act, and NIST AI RMF — in a single structured form with no gaps.
+Risk Meridian captures all twelve fields of a defensible AI risk register — informed by the EU AI Act and NIST AI RMF — in a single structured form with no gaps.

 TRAIGAEU AI ActNIST AI RMF